E-IS/angular-api/README.md

 ## Features

-- Allow to raise/catch events (from/to service, directive or controller):
+- Allow to raise/catch events (from/to service, directive or controller).
+  * Example that declare an event in a service, then catched by a view controller:
     ```js
     angular.module('login-service', ['ngApi'])
       .factory('loginService', function(Api) {